opennetworkinglab/aether-docs/intro.rst

 Getting Started with Aether
 ---------------------------

-There are two primary ways to get started with Aether:
+There are two ways to get started with Aether:

 * Deploy and operate Aether on your own cluster with :doc:`Aether OnRamp </onramp/overview>`.